WEST Scholarship Criteria

 Preference will be given to those students interested in chemistry, computer science, engineering, earth and environmental science, and physics.
 Additionally, those student applicants demonstrating academic and leadership potential and/or acting as a role model for others pursuing a STEM-related field will be more likely to be accepted into the program.

 *Applicants must be citizens of the United States, nationals of the United States (as defined in section 101(a) of the Immigration and Nationality Act), aliens admitted as refugees under section 207 of the Immigration and Nationality Act, or aliens lawfully admitted to the United States for permanent residence.

-Applications will be reviewed starting January 6th, 2019.
-First round offers will be issued February 15th, 2019.
+Applications will be reviewed starting early February 2021.
+First-round offers will be issued on March 1st, 2021.
 The application process is ongoing and will consider applications until all spots in the program are filled.

 To keep the scholarship, WEST Scholars are required to:

 - Maintain a minimum 3.0 GPA both overall and in the courses of their major